RhiZone

 VR, 360 stereoscopic narrative, / music: Andre Bartetzki

 As an artist, I envision myself as a part of an immense network of connections and interdependencies.
 In this meta-rhizosphere, life, in its many forms, is a continuously evolving, self-organizing system.
-This imagined network bridges the deep Past, Present, and speculative Future(s), with both organic and inorganic structures merging into one intelligent system.
-It is a dynamic process of data processing, scaling, and adaptation, where the flow of information—whether biological or digital—becomes central to understanding life and its evolution.
+This imagined network bridges the deep past, present, and speculative future(s), where organic and inorganic structures merge into one intelligent system.
+It is a dynamic network of data processing, scaling, and adapting where embodied memory becomes central to understanding life and its evolution.

 RhiZone: [Soil/Soul] is an immersive XR artwork that takes participants deep into the heart of soil—a living archive of millions of years.
 This work delves into the layers of peat bogs, where organic matter transforms over eons, preserving memories of past ecosystems while nurturing the potential for future life.
 Through this exploration, participants are invited to experience the life cycles of soil, from its ancient origins to its constant renewal through decay, the cycle threatened by today’s erosion and desertification.